+Data Analysis

-Data Analysis Observed changes in seasonal maximum ice cover data are available from the National Oceanic and Atmospheric Administration (NOAA) NOAA/Great Lakes Environmental Research Laboratory (GLERL), which has been monitoring and documenting Great Lakes ice cover since the early 1970's using the ice products developed by the U.S. National Ice Center and the Canadian Ice Service.
+Observed changes in seasonal maximum ice cover data are available from the National Oceanic and Atmospheric Administration (NOAA) NOAA/Great Lakes Environmental Research Laboratory (GLERL), which has been monitoring and documenting Great Lakes ice cover since the early 1970s using the ice products developed by the U.S. National Ice Center and the Canadian Ice Service.
 This database includes annual maximum ice cover average over all of the Great Lakes as well as for each individual lake.

-Data on the maximum seasonal ice cover averaged over all of the Great Lakes for the years 1973-2020 was used to plot the time-series in Figure 1, as well as to calculate the 47-year mean maximum ice cover and the least squares regression line.
-Mean decadal maximum ice coverage was calculated for each lake over a series of 10-year periods, up to and including 2011-2020 (note: the average for the first time period only includes data starting from the 1972/73 season-the year it was first available).
-Percent change in mean decadal maximum ice coverage 1973-2020 was also calculated for each lake.
-The latter are presented in Table 1.
-Results
+Maximum seasonal ice cover data for each of the Great Lakes for the years 1973-2023 are plotted in Figures 1-5.
+Mean decadal maximum ice coverage was calculated for each lake over a series of 10-year periods (note: the average for the first time period only includes data starting from the 1972/73 season - the year it was first available).
+Percent change in mean decadal maximum ice coverage 1973-2020 was also calculated for each lake and are presented in Figure 6.